Why same-sex couples should consider a second parent adoption if you or your partner conceived a child through sperm or embryo donation.

 When would the lack of an adoption order cause problems?

-In some cases, sperm donors have sought visitation rights; if the donor agreement which establishes no parental claims is not recognized in the state they seek visitation rights, they may be found to have rights as a parent.
+In some cases, sperm donors have sought visitation or custody rights; if the donor agreement which establishes no parental claims is not recognized in the state they seek visitation rights, they may be found to have rights as a parent.
 In the case of divorce, the other parent may claim that they are not responsible for child support.
 If the state does not recognize the surrogacy or sperm donor’s consent, then parental rights may be established in favor of the donor.
-A step-parent adoption would terminate whatever rights might exist by virtue of the donor’s blood relationship to the child.
+A second parent adoption would terminate whatever rights might exist by virtue of the donor’s blood relationship to the child.